lit-tsa/hello-world/README.md

 Hello world repo for Git tutorial.

-This repo si built step by step in this tutorial.
+This repo is built step by step in this tutorial.

 it now includes steps for github.